top of page

 profilepicFINAL.jpg

-"My work seeks to instill and dissect the connotations and emotions people associate with the human form.
-I focus on innate concepts held by human curiosity such as duality in nature, sexuality, violence, and primordial reactions through a fragmentation of the figure.
-I’m interested in pushing the viewer into an awareness of the body and our ever-changing relationship with it by challenging them to process and internalize these ideas, confronting the complexities of their own human condition.”
+My work seeks to instill and dissect the connotations and emotions people associate with the human form.
+I focus on innate concepts and curiosities such as duality in nature, sexuality, violence, and primordial reactions through a fragmentation of the figure.
+I'm interested in pushing the viewer into an awareness of the body and our ever-changing relationship with it by challenging them to process and internalize these ideas, confronting the complexities within the human condition.

-Solo Shows/Art Fair Booths
+Solo Exhibitions & Art Fair Booths

 2023